 Fatigue can stem from thyroid problems, including both hyperthyroidism and hypothyroidism.
 When you have too much thyroid hormone, it’s called hyperthyroidism, and too little is hypothyroidism.
 Your thyroid makes hormones that impact how your body uses energy and controls your metabolism.
 Therefore, when these hormones are off-balance, you will experience tiredness.

 If you have an iron deficiency, you may feel tired often.
 This condition is called anemia.
 Women with heavy periods and pregnant women are especially likely to be affected by anemia, but it can happen to anyone.

 Other reasons for anemia include intestinal issues and stomach issues.
 Both of these affect the absorption of iron and the use of non-steroidal anti-inflammatory drugs.

 7. Inflammatory Bowel Disease

-Inflammatory Bowel Disease (IBD) includes ulcerative colitis and Crohn’s disease, and these two conditions can affect your energy levels.
-IBD causes inflammation in the digestive tract, and that inflammation can lead to fatigue.
+Inflammatory Bowel Disease (IBD) includes ulcerative colitis and Crohn’s disease, which can affect energy levels.
+IBD causes inflammation in the digestive tract, which can lead to fatigue.
 The symptoms of IBD can also keep you up at night or cause you to wake up earlier.
 Fatigue can also be a side effect of medicines you might take for this condition.

-If you are struggling with consistent fatigue and you aren’t sure why you might want to speak with your doctor.
+Suppose you are struggling with constant fatigue and aren’t sure why you might want to speak with your doctor.
 There could be a medical reason for it, and treatment available depending on the cause.
 If you are concerned and want to make a doctor’s appointment ASAP, we suggest trying My Virtual Doctor.
 This site offers telehealth services wherever and whenever you are for an affordable price!
 Stay healthy and listen to your body.
 Your fatigue might be telling you something important.